[Read Time: 14 minutes ]

 - Show or Theatrical – Saunamiesters often wear costumes and tell a story.

-My personal favorite is simple Classical but I still enjoy Modern and Show aufgus occasionally.
+My personal preference is simple Classical but I still enjoy Modern and Show aufguss occasionally.

 Bio-Saunas (or Bio-Infusion-Saunas) are built the same as a Finnish Sauna with the difference being slightly lower temps and a more constant moderate base humidity.
 The more constant base humidity can be from a constant drip on the stones or a small steam generator.